rarible/protocol/docs/reference/wallets.md

 # Wallets initialization

 To use SDK, you have to create a Wallet — abstraction to communicate with real blockchain wallets.
-Initialize wallets for used blockchains or use Rarible Wallet Connector (in general for frontend) It is possible to use SDK without wallet (for ex. `sdk.balances.getBalance`), but in that case you can't send transactions and sign messages:
+Initialize wallets for used blockchains or use Rarible Wallet Connector (in general for frontend).
+It is possible to use SDK without wallet (for ex. `sdk.balances.getBalance`), but in that case you can't send transactions and sign messages:

 ```ts
 const raribleSdk = createRaribleSdk(undefined, "prod")